HHS/simpler-grants-gov/documentation/decisions/adr/00NN-deployment-service.md

   - Nontrivial to gain direct access to a particular Fargate task

 #### EC2

+Secure and resizable compute capacity for virtually any workload.

 - **Pros**
   - Ability to granularly manage and provision resources of environment
   - Can connect to an EC2 instance easily via SSH if necessary